 Many of our Masters students progress into PhD study, and we offer numerous studentships to support this career path.

 Our graduates go on to a range of careers.
-Some work with governmental and non-governmental environmental agencies, organisations, consultancies and voluntary organisations, or go on to conduct doctorate research.
+Some work with governmental and non-governmental environmental agencies, organisations, consultancies and voluntary organisations, or go on to conduct doctoral research.
 Many overseas students return to comparable posts in their home country.

-We work with our university’s Employability and Careers Centre to help you find out about further work experience, internships, placements, and voluntary opportunities.
+We work with the University’s Careers Services to help you find out about further work experience, internships, placements, and voluntary opportunities.